Maine: Bar Harbor & Acadia National Park Bike Tour | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Make your own arrangements for travel to Bar Harbor.
-If you’re flying to Maine, Bangor International Airport is the closest airport.
-For suggestions on traveling to Bar Harbor, please refer to your VBT Handbook.
+Make your own independent arrangements for travel to Bar Harbor, the charming coastal town that will serve as your hub for exploring Acadia National Park by bike.
+If you’re flying to Maine, Bangor International Airport is the closest option.
+For detailed guidance on reaching Bar Harbor, please refer to your Vacation Preparation Handbook.

-As you begin biking Acadia National Park, you’ll meet your Local host and any other VBT guests arriving on the same day in the lobby of the Bar Harbor Inn in the lovely seaport town of Bar Harbor.
-At 1:00 p.m., join your VBT Local host for a Welcome Orientation and head out on a ride.
+As you begin your Acadia National Park biking adventure, you’ll meet your VBT Local Host and any other arriving guests in the lobby of the Bar Harbor Inn at 1:00 p.m.

 Today's Ride Choices